 “Having done an LLM at a French university, I thought that I knew what a university was.
-Then I came to Plymouth University and I was so pleased with the entire infrastructure that was available.”
+Then I came to the University of Plymouth and I was so pleased with the entire infrastructure that was available.”

 Tell us what you have been doing since completing your studies.